facelessuser/PyMdown/docs/extensions/smartsymbols.md

+# SmartSymbols {: .doctitle}
+Auto-convert special symbols.
+{: .doctitle-info}

+---

 # Overview
-SmartSymbols adds syntax for creating special characters such as trademarks, arrows, fractions, etc.  It bascially allows for more "smarty-pants" type replacements.
+SmartSymbols adds syntax for creating special characters such as trademarks, arrows, fractions, etc.  It basically allows for more "smarty-pants" type replacements.
 It is meant to be used along side the Python Markdown's `smarty` extension.

 # Options
 | Option          |  Description |